-ProCamera Up is an optional upgrade that unlocks exclusive features that help you take your photography and videography to the next level.
+ProCamera Up is a premium feature bundle that helps you take your photography and videography to the next level.

 Auto Perspective Correct (APC)